simov/markdown-viewer/README.md

 - Emoji shortnames like: `:sparkles:` will be converted to :sparkles: using [EmojiOne][emojione] images.
 - Currently unicode symbols like `✨` and ASCII emoji like `:D` are not supported.

 > The Emoji support currently works only on local file URLs and remote origins without strict *Content Security Policy (CSP)* set.
 For example it won't work for files hosted on the GitHub's `raw.githubusercontent.com` origin.
-However you can bypass this by enabling the [Disable CSP](#disable-content-security-policy) option.
+However you can bypass this by enabling the [Disable CSP](#disable-content-security-policy) switch for that origin.

+## Autoreload

+When enabled the extension will make a GET request every second to:

+- file:// URLs
+- any host that resolves to localhost IPv4 `127.0.0.1` or IPv6 `::1`

 # Advanced Options